LBP's and DIY

 - Obtain any necessary building consent or permits before starting work

-- By getting the right paperwork, it is confirmation that as long as the building is constructed to the requirements in the consent, it is safe and healthy
+- Getting the right paperwork is confirmation that the building is constructed to the required health and safety requirements

 As an owner-builder, you will need to hire a professional to do: